Dopamine Levels In The Brain: Dopamine Deficiency

 Having balanced dopamine levels can help to ensure that we’re able to function physically, mentally and emotionally.
 If we have too little dopamine, we may struggle to get things done and can experience symptoms that can be commonly correlated to certain mental health conditions—such as depression or ADHD.
 If we have too much dopamine, we may become stressed, harbor excess energy and develop other complications.

-Treating low dopamine levels
+Treating a dopamine deficiency

 Typically, to manage a dopamine deficiency, medical and mental health professionals might focus on addressing the condition it is linked to.
 For example: If an individual is diagnosed with depression, a healthcare professional may create a treatment plan that includes therapy and medication meant to help manage dopamine levels.